Damaged (TLC song): Critical reception

 David Browne from Entertainment Weekly called the track "a genuinely uplifting song about being emotionally screwed up, benefits tremendously from the use of live instruments rather than samples."
 Slant Magazine's Sal Cinquemani called the track "poignant."

 Music video

 In the music video for the song, directed by Joseph Kahn, a young woman, (played by actress Justina Machado) works two jobs to support her family.
 One day she comes home and finds her boyfriend in bed with another girl.
 After confronting him, he hits her.
 She then finds herself stuck in an abusive relationship as well as trying to look after her child.
 She finds herself torn and unsure of what to do, eventually literally falling to pieces at the end of the video as she crumbles into hundreds of tiny jigsaw puzzle pieces.
 It shows other "damaged" women falling to pieces.
-The lead woman is shown to be put back together by her daughter, and she's happy now.
+The lead woman is shown to be put back together by her daughter, and she becomes happier.